Consumer FAQsPharmacist FAQs

 There are three ways in which a person can be qualified as a Clinical Pharmacist Practitioner.
 A person could hold a Board of Pharmaceutical Specialty Certification or complete an ASHP Residency and have two years of clinical experience.
 Another route is for individuals who have a Doctor of Pharmacy Degree with three years of clinical experience plus a certificate program.
 Pharmacists with B.S. degrees need five years of clinical experience and two certificate programs as defined in 21 NCAC 46.3101(2)(b).

-It is necessary to complete an application which is sent to the Board of Pharmacy for approval and then forwarded to the Medical Board.
 A collaborative practice agreement is necessary with a physician as noted in .3101(6).
-An initial fee of $100 is payable to the Medical Board with a $50 renewal.
-A total of 35 hours of continuing education is necessary to renew as a Clinical Pharmacist Practitioner.
+An initial non-refundable fee of $100 is payable to the NC Board of Pharmacy (by credit card only) with a $50 renewal fee.
+A total of 35 hours of continuing education is necessary to renew as a Clinical Pharmacist Practitioner (see FAQ above).

 Clinical Pharmacist Practitioners are in essentially the same position as a physician assistant or nurse practitioner.
 Medical acts which can be performed include prescribing and Clinical Pharmacist Practitioners who have controlled substances in their protocol can obtain a DEA registration.